惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 Spotify is trying hard to become an everything-audio app, but in that quest, it is filling itself with features users didn’t ask for and making it confusing and harder to navigate.

 The company is no longer focused solely on consumption — it’s actively nudging users to create content, too, even if it’s just for themselves.
-The risk is that this trades depth for breadth: the more time users spend making sense of a cluttered app, the less time they spend discovering and listening to content by other creators, raising the question: Is Spotify deepening its competitive moat or diluting what made it essential?
+The risk is that this trades depth for breadth: The more time users spend making sense of a cluttered app, the less time they spend discovering and listening to content by other creators.
+This raises the question: Is Spotify deepening its competitive moat or diluting what made it essential?
 If users feel that the app has lost focus and isn’t surfacing the content they want, more of them may follow my colleague Amanda out the door — and take their listening time with them.

 When you purchase through links in our articles, we may earn a small commission.
 This doesn’t affect our editorial independence.